ibm-cloud-docs/vpc/bare_metal_server_manage.md

 Billing continues after the bare metal server is stopped.
 {: note}

-For more information about the API request, see [Stop a bare metal server](/apidocs/vpc/latest#create-bare-metal-server).
+For more information about the API request, see [Stop a bare metal server](/apidocs/vpc/latest#stop-bare-metal-server).

 #### Starting the bare metal server by using the API
 {: #start-bm-api}

-Use the following API request to start your bare metal server.
+Specify a `POST /bare_metal_servers/{id}/start` request to start a specific bare metal server where `id` is the identifer of the bare metal server you are starting.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/bare_metal_servers/$bare_metal_server_id/start?version=2021-03-09&generation=2" \